By Last Updated: June 3rd, 2026

 There are just a few requirements to add a legacy contact for your Apple ID:

-1. You need to have an Apple device that’s running iOS 15.2, iPadOS 15.2, or macOS Monterey 12.1, and you must be signed into that device with your Apple ID.
+1. You need an Apple device running iOS 15.2, iPadOS 15.2, or macOS Monterey 12.1, and you must be signed in to that device with your Apple ID.

 2. You need to have two-factor authentication activated for your Apple ID.